-If you’re into SEO, you should already know the importance of keyword research.
+If you’re doing SEO for blogs for a while, you should already know the importance of keyword research.
 Hands down, finding the right keywords is the fastest way to get more organic traffic from Google.

 But most people do keyword research wrong: they find either competitive keywords or too broad terms hence they don’t get much traffic even if their content is good.
-Here’s where LSI keywords come into play which helps you boost your search rankings by using relevant keywords.
+Using semantic keywords can fill that gap.

 Table of Contents